How eBay's Buyer Protection Program Works

 - Have a good faith dispute with the seller

 This last point catches many disputers unaware.
-Buyer Protection is not an "unconditional guarantee" or a "no questions asked" refund policy.
+Buyer Protection is not an "unconditional guarantee" refund policy.

 To win a claim, eBay must believe that the buyer fundamentally did not get what they paid for.
-Some examples that may surprise buyers:
+Some examples that may surprise buyers include: